Fblaze1/Datasmos/README.md

 ### DataFrames

-The DataFrame is the fundamental object in datasmos and all the useful functions in datasmos are either methods associated with DataFrames or functions for turning data into DataFrames.
-DataFrames are an object that can be thought of as a spreadsheet, containing data organised into rows and columns and a header row at the top specifying the unique header of each column.
+The DataFrame is the fundamental object in datasmos; it can be thought of as a spreadsheet, containing data organised into rows and columns and a header row at the top specifying the unique header of each column.

+All the useful functions in datasmos are either methods associated with DataFrames or functions for turning data into DataFrames

 ### Data types